Elvhan/Foundation-for-Artificial-Intelligence/README.md

 **File:** [01_Kelompok E_No 3.ipynb](https://github.com/Elvhan/Foundation-for-Artificial-Intelligence/blob/main/01_Kelompok_E_No_3.ipynb)

 ### Overview
-This project addresses challenges in a company’s HR division by analyzing and visualizing data using Python.
-The notebook guides users through essential steps in data manipulation and visualization, helping to extract meaningful insights from available datasets.
+This project tackles a common challenge in a company’s HR division by analyzing and visualizing data with Python.
+The notebook contains essential steps in data manipulation and visualization, helping to extract meaningful insights from available datasets.

 ### Dataset
 [HR Dataset](https://raw.githubusercontent.com/Rietaros/kampus_merdeka/main/HRDataset_v14.csv)